otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 `bob@xmpp.org/notebook` wants to publish prekey messages to the Prekey Server:

-1. `bob@xmpp.org/notebook` logs to his server (`talk.xmpp.org`).
+1. `bob@xmpp.org/notebook` logs in to his server (`talk.xmpp.org`).
 1. `bob@xmpp.org/notebook` uses service discovery to find a Prekey Server in his server (`prekey.xmpp.org`).
-   1. The service discovery also informs the Prekey Server's long-term public key.
-1. `bob@xmpp.org/notebook` discovers the capabilities of `prekey.xmpp.org`.
-   1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
+   1. Bob sends service discovery information messages to all returned nodes, by looking at the results, he identifies all prekey server nodes.
+   1. He then chooses one of them randomly.
+   1. Finally, he sends a service discovery items message to the prekey server in order to retrieve the fingerprint for this server.
-1. `bob@xmpp.org/notebook` wants to publish `prekey.xmpp.org` a client profile,
-   a prekey profile and 5 prekey messages:
+1. `bob@xmpp.org/notebook` wants to publish a client profile, a prekey profile and 5 prekey messages to `prekey.xmpp.org`:
-   1. `bob@xmpp.org/notebook` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` deniably authenticates by using DAKEZ with `prekey.xmpp.org`.
-   1. `bob@xmpp.org/notebook` sends a "Prekey Publication Message" attached to the last DAKEZ message to `prekey.xmpp.org` (with the values of the Prekey Ensemble).
+   1. `bob@xmpp.org/notebook` sends a "Prekey Publication Message" attached to the last DAKEZ message to `prekey.xmpp.org` (with the values of the prekey messages).
    1. `bob@xmpp.org/notebook` receives a "Success" or "Failure" message from `prekey.xmpp.org` if the above operation was successful or not.